 Study the diagram below.

-In this compound, C2H2 (Acetylene), the carbons have single bonds connecting them to the hydrogens, and triple bonds (three shared pairs of electrons) connecting them to one another.
+In this compound, C2H2 (Acetylene), the carbons are connected to the hydrogen atoms through single bonds.
+Triple bonds (three shared pairs of electrons) connect the two carbons.

 4. Three Key Ideas

 Here’s what you should have learned so far about covalent bonds and structural formulas.

 - In a covalent bond, atoms share electrons

 - The atoms in a covalently bonded molecule can be held together by

 - single bonds (a single shared pair of electrons),